Preparing your ebook manuscript

 To help you preparing your manuscript for submission, our Author Handbook provides full guidance to assist you, including artwork and video preparation, copyright and permissions, file formats and manuscript structure, and much more.
 The Handbook is intended to help you more easily prepare a manuscript that will be as close as possible to a standard format so that we can achieve the most effective use of resources when your ebook enters production.
 Some essential points concerning manuscript preparation are:

 - Do not focus on the look and feel of your manuscript.
 There is no need to try and make the material look like a book page, or introduce excessive formatting.
 As we have our own set house style all this will be removed during production, creating extra work for the production editors in removing the unnecessary extra effort you have spent on the material.
+For more details on our house style, see our Style guide for ebooks.

 - We accept manuscripts written using MS Word or LaTeX.
 If you are intending on using different software please discuss this with your commissioning editor.